Founded by James Christie in London in 1766, Christie's is the world's leading auction house. It joined the Artémis Group in 1998.

 Christie's auctions span more than 80 art and luxury categories, at price points ranging from a few hundred euros to more than 100 million euros.
 In recent years, a number of Christie's auctions have achieved world record prices for artworks.
 Christie's is also recognised as an international benchmark for prestigious single owner collections, having auctioned 8 of the 10 most important collections in history.

-Christie's is committed to promoting sustainability across its business by achieving its target to achieve carbon neutrality by 2030, and by using the power of its brand in the art world to work for equity, diversity and inclusivity.
+Christie's is committed to promoting sustainability across its businesses by achieving its target to achieve carbon neutrality by 2030, and by using the power of its brand in the art world to work for equity, diversity and inclusivity.